kevinhu/mdm4-splicing/README.md

 # MDM4-splicing

-Code, figures, and prior literature for *Modulation of MDM4 splicing by the RPL22-RPL22L1 paralog lethality circuit*.
+Code, figures, and prior literature for [title].

 ## Overview